 Typically, before move in, you will need to pay the first month’s rent, security deposit, renter’s insurance, and any application / admin fees up front.
 For example, if your rent is $1,500/month, you likely need to pay $1,500 for 1st month’s rent, $1,500 for a security deposit, and perhaps a $250 admin fee.
 Renter’s insurance could be $300 for the year.
-That’s $3,550 or more in cash up front.
+In this example, that’s $3,500+ in cash up front.
 Also don’t forget that you may need to pay extra for parking so include that in your estimate as well.

 Do you have enough for furniture and décor cost?

 You’ll need furniture like a bed, table, couch, lamps, TV, dressers.
 Of course, the cost of furnishing an apartment can vary widely based on where you purchase your furnishings, the brand, the material, etc. Furnishing a one-bedroom with stock furniture from a Wayfair or similar vendor can cost $3,000 to $4,000+.
 For a two bedroom, it can cost $4,500 to $6,000+.
 You’ll need this cash on hand unless you finance the furniture.
 Don’t forget essential items like cleaning supplies, toiletries, toilet paper, etc.